JamesCowley/SolarSystem/README.md

 # Java GUI test

 ### Background
-Created in year 2 of my MSci Theoretical Physics course at UCL (date ~ March 2014).
+Created in year 2 of undergrad physics.
 The project's main purpose was to learn how to build a basic GUI in Java.

 ### Requirements